 - Rouen Cathedral – Located in the heart of Rouen, the capital of the Normandy region, sits this extraordinary Gothic Cathedral.
-It took seven centuries to build and was the site of the martyrdom of Joan of Arc.
+It took seven centuries to build.

 - Normandy Battlefields/Monuments – Pegasus Bridge, Merville Battery and Ranville should all be on your must-see list.
 Other areas of interest to history buffs include the Easy Company memorial, the Bayeux War Cemetery and Mulberry Harbour.

 - Normandy Beaches – Visiting the beaches where the D-Day landings took place is a sombre experience, but an important stop in the region.
 Start with Omaha Beach and the Memorial Museum.
-From there, head to the Normandy American Cemetery to pay your respects to the 2,000 American lives that were lost.
+From there, head to the Normandy American Cemetery’s to spend time at this vast memorial.

 This will tide you over for a while!

 - Mont-Saint-Michel – The tidal island of Mont-Saint-Michel is one of the most spectacular attractions in northern France.
-During low tide, you can walk from the coast to the island but at high tide the sea is meters deep all around its walls.
-The island was difficult to invade because of this phenomena and visitors are still occasionally caught out by the flowing tide!
+During low tide, you can walk from the coast to the island but at high tide, the sea is meters deep all around its walls.
+The island was difficult to invade because of this phenomenon and visitors are still occasionally caught out by the flowing tide!

 The town below the church still has a distinctly medieval feel.
 Climb to the top of this Eighth Century Romanesque abbey for spectacular coastal views.

 - The Bayeux Tapestry – Visit the Bayeux Museum to relive the story of William the Conqueror as he invaded England in the faithful year of 1066.
-The 70-metre long tapestry was embroidered by hand by the female citizens of the defeated land.
+This 70 metres long embroidered tapestry is a magnificent artefact to behold.